 Khmer history and community visits on a South East Asian adventure

-Immerse yourself in ancient sites and breathtaking beauty on this 12-day Cambodia adventure with Lonely Planet, powered by Intrepid.
+Immerse yourself in ancient sites and breathtaking beauty on this 12-day Cambodia adventure.
 Topped by the hustle of Ho Chi Minh City's tourist spots and tailed with the bustle of Bangkok in Thailand, with a tour through Cambodia in between, this is your chance to soak up the bright lights and chaotic atmosphere of South East Asia.
 Learn a thing or two in fascinating Phnom Penh, pay a visit to the ancient Angkor ruins and discover the laidback nature of the Khmer communities on a local homestay experience.
 Add in a group of likeminded travellers and an enthusiastic local leader, and your Cambodia Discovery is ready to roll.

 Enjoy the guidance of a local expert as you temple-hop at the dazzling Angkor complex, one of South East Asia's most stunning sights.